Today, we’re reviewing the Concept2 Model E rowing machine. Officially, it’s been renamed the “RowErg with Tall Legs”.

 This is why Concept2 is the chosen brand of rowers by Crossfit gyms and the Crossfit Games.

-There are 10 damper settings to choose between (as shown above).
+There are 10 damper settings to choose from, which you can think of as 10 resistance levels.
 The higher settings (6-10) give you the feeling of a slower, heavier boat and the lower settings (1-5) give you the feeling of a lighter, faster boat.

 Think of settings 6-10 as rowing with passengers and settings 1-5 as rowing alone.
 Concept2 recommends a setting between 3-5 for a great cardiovascular workout.